YOUNG: Only game Sox are winning so far this season is the blame game

 There, displayed for all to see, were their Boston Red Sox securely positioned in fourth place in the division, a whopping eight-and-a-half games behind the first-place New York Yankees, and tied for last place with the putrid Baltimore Orioles.

-So there you have it: a month into the 2022 MLB season, the Red Sox team that was actually two games from reaching last fall’s World Series is in last place with a 10-16 record.
-In seven of those losses, the Red Sox have lost by at least four runs, and Boston has played in eight series thus far this season and has won just one.
+So there you have it: a month into the 2022 MLB season, the Red Sox team that was actually two games from reaching last fall’s World Series was in last place with a 10-16 record (and as of Tuesday, was even worse, at 11-19).
+In seven of those losses, the Red Sox have lost by at least four runs, and Boston has played in nine series thus far this season and has won just one.

 In their past 14 games going into Friday night, Red Sox starters had a 1.81 ERA.
 According to the Elias Sports Bureau, the only other time in the past 20 years that Boston starters have posted an ERA that low in a 14-game span was in 2018, the Sox’ last championship season.
 The ’18 Red Sox won 10 of those 14 games, but the ’22 Red Sox have lost 10 of 14, largely because they keep playing games like Thursday’s, when Hill gave the team five shutout innings, only to see the Boston offense also get blanked, by Angels phenom Shohei Ohtani.
 As soon as Hill left (after only 68 pitches), reliever Tanner Houck came in and served up seven earned runs in just two-plus innings, and that was that in an ugly 8-0 loss at sunny Fenway.